jens-nb/apache-webserver/README.md

   - [ ] deploy my config files to the container manually, then automatically
   - [ ] make it configurable and editable without the need to rebuild
-  - [ ] make the webserver accessible from the local network
+  - [x] make the webserver accessible from the local network (see doc/notes.md)